lschierer/RUT/packages/luke/20070919/the-powers-of-freon.md

 ---

-title: the powers of freon
+title: "the powers of freon"
 date: 2007-09-19 14:27:13
 tags:
   -  personal